 Gretchen Peters is (as everyone can know who follows her via Twitter) very socially involved.
 She is very concerned about what is happening in ‘her’ United States at the moment.
 Is as a woman also alert to #MeToo-like things.

 At Dancing with the beast, women are the focus of all eleven songs.
-Who often experience something unpleasant or experienced.
+Who often experience something unpleasant.
 Women as victims of the ‘system’.
 Women in vulnerable positions.
 But Gretchen is not pathetic.
 She doesn’t want to whine.

 “Her” women are strong.
 Try to make the best of it despite everything.
 Fight ‘the beast’.
 And it is up to the listener to determine where such a beast stands for in a particular song.
 In the title track, the beast is obviously what is “chasing” people who are victims of a burn-out or a (severe) depression.